 In March 2019, the Nivaagaard Collection became part of Google’s digital art and cultural information project Arts & Culture.
 So now the whole world can digitally explore the online exhibition ”9 masterpieces from the Nivaagaard Collection” and 207 of the other artworks of the museum – just by one click.
 Thereby, the museum has become part of a group counting MoMa in New York, Louvre in Paris, Tate in London, etc.

 The Nivaagaard Collection was initiated by the landowner and politician Johannes Hage who was very passionate about art.
-In 1895 to 1905, he generated a collection of European visual arts from the Renaissance and Baroque periods and visual arts from the Danish Golden Age.
+From 1895 to 1905, he generated a collection of European visual arts from the Renaissance and Baroque periods and visual arts from the Danish Golden Age.
 In 1903, he provided for the design and construction of a temple of art close to the main building of Nivaagaard.
 The temple was to house his art collection.
 In 1908, it was changed into an independent art museum open to the public.

 The past and present living side by side

 Besides the permanent collection, the Nivaagaard Collection has 2-3 special exhibitions a year.
 It could be modern Danish art, satirical caricatures, or something like the special exhibition in 2019 – about the design pioneer William Morris.
-The special exhibitions create a lively supplement to the permanent collection and invite to a dialogue.
+The special exhibitions create a lively supplement to the permanent collection and invite dialogue.

 Lectures, concerts, and other events